sheunaluko/react_app_builder/src/apps/medkit/README.md

 ### Medkit

-A collection of tools for building clinical decision support and medical education systems powered by two key knowledge bases:
+Medkit is a collection of tools for building clinical decision support and medical education systems powered by two key knowledge bases:
 1) Medical Subject Headings, MeSH [NIH]
 2) Wikidata [Global]